thesolelane/pangi-ecosystem/OBSIDIAN_CLAW_COLLECTION.md

 - **Titan**: Gained immense strength
 - **Verdant**: United with nature

-Each hatchling carries the potential of their lineage, growing into powerful adults who continue the clan's legacy.
+Each pangopup carries the potential of their lineage, growing into powerful adults who continue the clan's legacy.

 ## Technical Implementation